semantic-flow/sflo/documentation/facet.user.md

 id: user-facet
 title: user facet
 desc: ''
-updated: 1755994347227
+updated: 1755995291276
 created: 1751242854341
 ---

-[[concept.platform-element]]s with the **user facet** are things that are primarily created or altered by users of the system.
+[[Platform elements|concept.platform-element]] with the **user facet** are things that are primarily created or altered by users of the system.